Tag: Artificial-Intelligence

 Using Oracle Cloud Free tier

-The problem This week I have been searching for solutions to use domains with my applications running in containers in my MacBook Pro server.
+This week I have been searching for solutions to use domains with my applications running in containers in my MacBook Pro server.
 Yes, I have converted my MacBook Pro into a server, at least for now.
 The first solution was to use a Pi-Hole as a local DNS and it works fine, but the problem is that I have to specify ports to get into the applications and it gets annonying.
+The solution seemed simple enough, create a Nginx Proxy Manager (NPM) container, use it to point to the containers in the local network and this should solve the issue.
+Well, that’s what I thought.

 Script for Updating Open WebUI in a Proxmox LXC